My Banner

 THE LAST GUILLOTINE - 1981

 When Jules Henri Desfourneaux died in 1951, André Obrecht was chosen as the new chief executioner of France among 400 candidates for the job.
-He had been assistant to both Anatole Deibler (His uncle) and Desfourneaux, but had resigned twice, in 1943 and 1947, because of strong personal disagreements with the latter.
-During Obrecht's tenure not much was known about the guillotine and the executions hidden behind the prison walls.
-Obrecht's memoirs were only published after his death in 1985.
-In 1981, the public
+He had been assistant to both Anatole Deibler (his uncle) and Desfourneaux (his cousin), but had resigned twice, in 1943 and 1947, because of strong personal disagreements with the latter.

-got a brief glance at Obrecht's guillotine before the government ushered it away to secrecy.
-From the three 1981 pictures shown here (Taken at Fresnes) we can make a few observations: The machine is very old.
-The lateral metal supports have been drilled like swiss cheese.
+From the five 1981 pictures shown here (Taken in the Fresnes prison storage shed) I note that the machine appears very old.
+The lateral metal supports bars have been drilled like swiss cheese.
 The blade has been widened to the point of almost touching the uprights.
+Note in the two top pictures that a second disassembled guillotine is visible in the background.
+This is the backup machine that was probably never used.

-Because the bolt pattern would be easy to spot even on a picture from far away and because the blade for the machine already existed in 1905, I searched through all my old guillotine pictures for a machine with offset bolts.
+Because the asymetrical bolt pattern would be easy to spot even on a picture from far away and because the blade for the machine already existed in 1905, I searched through all my old guillotine pictures for a machine with offset bolts.
 I finally came across one picture (Right, Bottom), probably from the execution of Pierre Joseph Merger at Arras in 1891, showing the same bolt offset.
 The old picture confirms that the machine Obrecht and Chevalier used until 1977 was probably an older machine, pre-dating the 1907-1909 Deibler machine and different from the one used in 1939 (Weidmann) and 1946 (Petiot).
 Incidentally, these were two last executions from which photos are known to exist.

 Both of the "Obrecht" modifications are mostly cosmetic and are the last known changes made to the 1872 Berger guillotine.
-I can only guess that his purpose may have been to leave "a mark" on his trade, a sort of "signature" to differentiate "his" guillotine from earlier (and later) ones.
+One can only speculate that his purpose may have been to leave "a mark" on his trade, a sort of "signature" to differentiate "his" guillotine from earlier (and later) ones.
 Note also that the assembly job for the Fresnes photos was botched: The lower C-brace and the bumper springs are missing so there is no way to operate the machine without causing serious damage.

 THE HANOI EXECUTION VIDEO - APPROX 1915